Leonhart Fuchs

 Leonhart Fuchs ([ˈleːɔnhaʁt ˈfʊks]; 17 January 1501 – 10 May 1566), sometimes spelled Leonhard Fuchs and cited in Latin as Leonhartus Fuchsius, was a German physician and botanist.
 His chief notability is as the author of a large book about plants and their uses as medicines, a herbal, which was first published in 1542 in Latin.
 It has about 500 accurate and detailed drawings of plants, which were printed from woodcuts.
 The drawings are the book's most notable advance on its predecessors.
-Although drawings had been used in other herbal books, Fuchs' book proved and emphasized high-quality drawings as the most telling way to specify what a plant name stands for.
+Although drawings had been used in other herbal books, Fuchs's book proved and emphasized high-quality drawings as the most telling way to specify what a plant name stands for.

 Life

 Fuchs was born in 1501 in Wemding (Marktplatz 5), near Donauwörth in Donau-Ries in the then Duchy of Bavaria, as the youngest son of Johann (Hans) Fuchs and his wife Anna Denten.
 His father was the town Burgomaster, and both parents came from families of municipal councillors (Ratsherr).
 The exact date of his birth is unknown, but this was at the height of the German Renaissance.
 His father died prematurely in 1506, leaving Leonhart to be brought up by his mother and grandfather, an earlier Burgomaster.

 His family considered him gifted, but felt that local schools could not provide him with the education he needed.
 In 1511, with help from relatives, he was sent to the Lateinschule (grammar school) in Heilbronn (150 km west of Wemding), where Konrad Költer, the Rektor (1492–1527), also recognised his abilities.
 At that time, the school, had an excellent reputation, and Költer in particular for his teaching of Terence and Horace.
 The following year, Fuchs transferred to the Marienschule in Erfurt, Thuringia (320 km to the north), which provided intensive teaching in the classical languages, as a prerequisite to entrance in the University of Erfurt, which he then progressed to after six months.
 He was now eleven years old.
 At the time, the university at Erfurt was considered one of the premier German institutions of higher learning.
 At Erfurt, he matriculated in the Faculty of Arts, and by the 1516–7 winter semester had obtained his Baccalaureus artium, enabling him to teach, and he returned to Wemding to open a private school, at the age of 17.
 It was at Erfurt that he began his friendship with his contemporary, Joachim Camerarius.